zhangjunfelix/SLA4pg/content/week3.md

 +++
-title = "Week 3"
+title = "Week 3 - Ch.3: THE PSYCHOLOGICAL REALITY OF LANGUAGE IN USE"
 date = '2025-03-18T15:31:40-04:00'
 weight = 5
 draft = false
 +++

-## Week 3 — Processing & the Parser: How L2 is Used in Real Time
+## Week 3 — THE PSYCHOLOGICAL REALITY OF LANGUAGE IN USE

  **Anchor text**: Slabakova, R. (2016). *Second Language Acquisition*. **Chapter 3: The psychological reality of language in use**.